vuejs/it.vuejs.org/src/api/index.md

 - **Utilizzo:**

-  Toggle's the element's `display` CSS property based on the truthy-ness of the expression value.
+  Toggle's the element's `display` CSS property based on the truthy-ness of the expression valore.
 Triggers transitions if present.

 - **Vedi anche:** [Conditional Rendering - v-show](/guide/conditional.html#v-show)